Chilox314/Chilox314/README.md

 - 👋 Hi, I’m  Christian.
 - 👀 I’m interested in Science, Space, Computer Games and probably allmost every nerdy thing.
 - 🌱 I’m currently learning web developement on theodinproject.com.
-I’m hoping to find some help on my future problems! ^^

 <!---
 Chilox314/Chilox314 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.